+The time taken to respond to the needs of citizens and businesses must also be shorter in the future.
 The Union should focus on identifying the needs of citizens and practitioners and the appropriate responses.
 The development of action at Union level should involve Member States' expertise and consider a range of measures, including non-legislative solutions such as agreed handbooks, sharing of best practice (among other things, making best use of the European Judicial Networks) and regional projects that address those needs, in particular where they can produce a fast response.